 This graduation requirement is designed to expose students to career and financial awareness by completing the content from the NYSED-approved "Career & Financial Management" curriculum.
 Financially literate learners will gain an understanding of and develop skills and knowledge needed to make informed decisions in a rapidly changing world.
 Using Naviance as a resource, students will explore emerging workplace trends and develop employment skills which include resume writing and interviewing.
 Topics discussed will include budgeting, banking, savings, credit, insurance, investing, and career planning.

-Gates Chili graduation requirement for students graduating in 2023 and beyond.
+Gates Chili graduation requirement.

 Required course for CTE endorsement on the diploma.